hazzazi/hello-world/HowTo.md

 Now, if your client is up and it's sending data (which we haven't explained yet), you should see the data stream if you open the browser to http://127.0.0.1:8000/.

 ### (3): Bootstrap and Google map API
 The basic functionality of the project is working now.
 However, things looks a bit boring.
-Yo have a nice interface, and save time, we will use Bootstap.
+To have a nice interface, and save time, we will use Bootstap.
 Navigate to Getting started, and download the Bootstrap repository.
 Simply modify the html files to meet your requirements and use as your `index.html` file.

 alternatively, we can design simple interface that composes a map with multiple markers that represent current active sensors.
 In this documentation, we are going to have multiple clickable markers on a map.
 When a marker is clicked, the sensor's reading will be displayed in a dynamic gauge.